hayawalid/AI-Powered-Note-Taking-Website/README.md

 **AI-Powered Note-Taking Assistant for Students**

 SmartNotes is a web-based application designed to help students study more effectively.
-It leverages AI to transcribe lectures, summarize documents, and generate Q&A from study materials—making learning more interactive, personalized, and efficient.
+It leverages AI to transcribe lectures, summarize documents, and generate Q&A from study materials, making learning more interactive, personalized, and efficient.

 ---